A TRANQUIL HIGHLAND RETREAT ON THE SPEYSIDE WAY

-Within the lodge guests can unwind in the open plan downstairs in front of the modern wood-burning stove.
+Within the lodge guests can unwind in the open plan downstairs in front of a modern wood-burning stove.
 The space is thoughtfully decorated to reflect the railway and whisky heritage of the area; Ballin Dhu sits on a former railway siding where barley was offloaded prior to being carted by horse up the hill to Cragganmore Distillery.

 Upstairs is all about a good night's sleep after your day's activities.
 There is a super king size bedroom complete with ensuite bathroom, plus a double bedroom.
 There is further sleeping accommodation in the twin bedroom on the ground floor.
 All rooms have good quality beds and bedding to help make your stay as restful as possible.

-There is central heating throughout, a well-equipped kitchen, free wifi, television in every room, and ample amenities to cater for all of your holiday needs.
+There is central heating throughout, a well-equipped kitchen, free superfast broadband, television in every room, and ample amenities to cater for all of your holiday needs.
 You can even ask amazon echo to turn up the heating, play your music via bluetooth, or for a local weather forecast.
 Please contact me if you think you require something that doesn't appear on the amenities list, and I'll do all I can to try to accommodate your request.

 The large covered porch, complete with bistro set and a swing chair is perfect for relaxing with views down to the River Spey and along to the the old 1863 railway bridge, now a foot bridge.
 There is also a covered balcony upstairs off the master bedroom where the outlook can be enjoyed in privacy with comfortable seating for two.